Write a Partnership Agreement

 Although there may be other items that you want to include in your partnership agreement, here is a list of some of the most common and prominent items found in partnership agreements:

 1. The name of your partnership: If you have not done so already, perhaps one of the first things that you and your partners need to sit down and agree on is the name of the partnership.
-Many partnerships often take the names of their partners, like "Anderson, Young & Franks."
-However, you can also choose the option of making a fictitious business name, such as "Anderson Pipes and Plumbing," as long as you register the name.
-However, if you do decide to use a fictitious business name, you must make sure that the name is available for use and has not already been taken.
+Many partnerships often take the names of their partners, however you can also choose the option of making a fictitious business name.
+If you decide to use a fictitious business name you must make sure that the name is available for use and has not already been taken.

-2. The respective contributions of the partners: When a partnership agreement is written, it is important that all the partners get together and agree on who will be making what contributions to the partnership, and what ownership percentage each partner will be entitled to.
-For example, partner X may be fronting all of the cash while partner Y may be doing all the groundwork to get the business started.
-If there are disagreements over the initial contributions, your partnership may be doomed before it even starts.
+2. The respective contributions of the partners: When a partnership agreement is written it is important that all the partners get together and agree on who will be making what

 3. How the profits, losses and draws will be allocated: Your ownership agreement should set out how the profits and losses will be allocated.
-One of the most popular methods for allocated profits and losses is to go by ownership percentage.
 Another question that should be answered is whether every partner will be able to take a regular "draw," a withdrawal from his or her allocated profits, each year, or whether the partners can take their entire allocated profits.
-If you and your partners have different financial needs, there may be disagreements over this part of the agreement.

-5. Business decision-making powers: Like the power to make decisions about debt, it is important that you decide amongst all the partners how important business decisions will be handled.
-If you do not want one partner to be able to make important business decisions without consent, then you need to make sure to spell out the business making powers of each partner.
+5. Business decision-making powers: If you do not want one partner to be able to make important business decisions without consent, then you need to make sure to spell out the business making powers of each partner.
 One popular method is to require a unanimous vote of all the partners for all important business decisions, but still allowing individual partners to make minor business decisions without a formal vote.
 However, if you decide to take such an approach, you need to be sure to spell out what constitutes an "important" business decision and what constitutes "minor" business decisions.

-6. Managing: Although it is probably not a great idea to spell out every detail of management in a partnership agreement (meaning you do not have to dictate who will be making the weekly employee schedules), it would probably be a good idea to assign important management duties, such as who will be keeping the books for the business.
+6. Managing: Although it is probably not a great idea to spell out every detail of management in a partnership agreement it would probably be a good idea to assign important management duties such as who will be keeping the books for the business.

 7. How to bring in new partners: There may come a time in your business when you want to bring in new partners.
 If you can agree on this process at the outset, it will probably be much easier when the time rolls around.